vitor-martini/sql-scripts/README.md

 # sql-scripts
-Repository made in order to store SQL scripts.
+Repository made in order to store SQL scripts